glpi-project/docdev/source/devapi/translations.rst

 PHP Functions
 ^^^^^^^^^^^^^

 There are several standard functions you will have to use in order to get translations.
-Remember the tranlsation domain will be `glpi` if not defined; so, for plugins specific translations, do not forget to set it!
+Remember the translation domain will be `glpi` if not defined; so, for plugins specific translations, do not forget to set it!

 .. note::